Guantanamo Bay Naval Base: Represented businesses

 Despite the prohibition on the establishment of "commercial or other enterprises" as stated in Article 3 of the second part of the lease, several recognized American food outlets have been opened at the military base.
 Most of the restaurants on the installation are franchises which are owned and operated by the Department of the Navy.
-Proceeds from these restaurants are used to support Morale, Welfare and Recreation (MWR) activities for service personnel and their families.
+Proceeds from these restaurants are used to support Morale, Welfare and Recreation activities for service personnel and their families.
 These restaurants are located inside the base; as such, they are not accessible to Cubans.

 A Baskin-Robbins ice cream stand, which opened in the 1980s, was one of the first business franchises allowed on the base.
 In early 1986, the base added the first and only McDonald's restaurant within Cuba.
-A Subway restaurant was opened in 1987 and closed in 1994 when the Navy Department refused to renew the lease.
-In 2004, a combined KFC and A&W restaurant was opened at the bowling alley and a Pizza Hut Express was added to the Windjammer Restaurant.
+A Subway restaurant was opened in 1987 and closed in 1994 when the Navy Department did not renew the lease.
+In 2004, a combined KFC and A&W restaurant was opened at the bowling alley, and a Pizza Hut Express was added to the Windjammer Restaurant.
 There is also a cafe that sells Starbucks coffee, and there is a combined KFC and Taco Bell restaurant.

 Education and schooling

-Department of Defense Education Activity (DoDEA) provides for the education of dependent personnel with two schools.
+Department of Defense Education Activity provides for the education of dependent personnel with two schools.
 Both schools are named for Rear Admiral William Thomas Sampson.
 W.T.
 Sampson Elementary School serves grades K–5 and W. T. Sampson High School serves grades 6–12.
 The Villamar Child Development Center provides child care for dependents from six weeks to five years old.
 MWR operates a Youth Center that provides activities for dependents.

 Some former students of Guantánamo have shared stories of their experiences with the Guantánamo Public Memory Project.
 The 2013 documentary Guantanamo Circus directed by Christina Linhardt and Michael Rose reveals a glimpse of day-to-day life on GTMO as seen through the eyes of circus performers who visit the base.
 It is used as a reference by the Guantánamo Public Memory Project.

 Climate

-The bay has an annual rainfall of about 24 in.
-The amount of rainfall has resulted in the base being classified as a semi-arid desert environment.
+The base has an annual rainfall of about 24 in and is classified as a semi-arid tropical savanna.
 The annual average high temperature on the base is 31.2 °C, the annual average low is 22.5 °C.